ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell3.md

 ## json_utils.py - JSON Operations and Configuration Management

 ### File Overview
 The `json_utils.py` module is a critical foundation component that provides comprehensive JSON file operations with advanced features including nested key access, path parsing, validation, and robust error handling.
-This module serves as the primary configuration management system for the entire sdAIgen project, imported by `downloading-en.py` and used throughout all core modules for settings persistence and retrieval.
+This module serves as the primary configuration management system for the entire ScarySingleDocs project, imported by `downloading-en.py` and used throughout all core modules for settings persistence and retrieval.

 ### Function Analysis